 TGbe editor: Please make the following changes in the 2nd paragraph in subclause 9.3.1.22.4.

-If the AID12 subfield is equal to 2007, the Trigger frame containing this User Info field is generated by an EHT AP, and B55 of the Common Info field of the Trigger frame is equal to 0, then the remaining subfields of the User Info field are defined in 9.3.1.22.5 (Special User Info field).
+If the AID12 subfield is equal to 2007, the Trigger frame containing this User Info field is generated by an EHT AP, and B55 of the Common Info field of the Trigger frame is equal to 0, then the remaining subfields of the User Info field are defined in 9.3.1.22.5 (Special User Info field). (#13550) If the AID12 subfield is equal to 2043, the User Info field allocates one or more contiguous RA-RUs for associated STAs.
+If the AID12 subfield is equal to 2044, the User Info field allocates one or more contiguous RA-RUs for unassociated STAs.
 Otherwise, the AID12 subfield in the EHT variant User Info field is encoded as defined in Table 9-51 (AID12 subfield encoding).

 The RU Allocation subfield in an EHT variant User Info field in a Trigger frame that is not an MU-RTS Trigger frame, along with the UL BW subfield in the Common Info field, the UL BW Extension subfield in the Special User Info field, and the PS160 subfield in the EHT variant User Info field, identifies the size and the location of the RU or MRU.
 The mapping of B7–B1 of the RU Allocation subfield along with the set- tings of B0 of the RU Allocation subfield and PS160 subfield in the EHT variant User Info field are defined in Table 9-53a (Encoding of PS160 and RU Allocation subfields in an EHT variant User Info field), where the bandwidth is obtained from the combination of the UL BW subfield and UL Bandwidth Extension sub-